Diversity-Augmented Negative Sampling for Implicit Collaborative Filtering

-In contrast to this line of work, most recommendation research has been devoted to increasing diversity in the final recommendation output rather than in the training data~\cite{kunaver2017diversity, wu2024result}.
-This is often achieved via post-processing technique such as result re-ranking based on item dissimilarity~\cite{kunaver2017diversity,wu2024result}.
-While these approaches aim to diversify recommendation results at inference time, ensuring diversity in the training data remains an under-explored challenge.
-In this paper we set out to demonstrate that incorporating diversity criteria into the training process, especially in the selection of negative samples from the latent space, can lead to increased model generalisability and more accurate recommendation.
+In recommender systems, however, directly maximising diversity by sampling negatives across the entire item space is impractical.
+Since the item pool is typically overwhelmingly large, na\"ively optimising for this property is computationally infeasible.
+To overcome this limitation, we propose a novel diversity-augmented negative sampling technique that is tailored to recommender systems and generates representative subsets of informative negatives that exhibit beneficial variation without sacrificing the tractability of this process or requiring item labels and repeated item evaluation.
+In particular, we demonstrate that incorporating diversity criteria into the model training process itself -- specifically, the task of selecting negative data samples from the latent space -- can lead to improved model generalisation and more accurate recommendations.

-Some recent recommender work attempts to address sampling bias during training.
-For example,~\citet{lai2024adaptive} proposed category-aware sampling by adjusting sampling probabilities across item categories to balance training data.
-However, such methods typically rely on external metadata (e.g., category labels) and do not explicitly optimise diversity of the sampled negatives in the learnt embedding space.
-To this end, we introduce a sampling strategy that directly promotes diversity among negatives, allowing us to select a representative subset of informative negatives without requiring item labels or repeated item evaluation.
+In contrast to our problem formulation -- which remains largely under-explored -- most recommender research focuses on increasing diversity of the final recommendation output; this is often achieved via post-processing techniques such as result re-ranking based on item dissimilarity~\cite{kunaver2017diversity,wu2024result}.
+Related work on instance sampling for model training, on the other hand, is predominantly concerned with data imbalance; for example, FairNeg achieves category-aware sampling by adjusting sampling probabilities across item categories to rebalance training data~\cite{chen2023fairly}.
+Notably, such methods typically rely on external metadata, e.g., category labels, and do not explicitly optimise for diversity of the sampled negatives in the learnt embedding space.